ElazarK/content-docs/playbooks/Endpoint_data_collection.md

-Generic playbook to collect data from endpoints for IR purposes.
+Collects data from endpoints for IR purposes.
 Will use whichever integrations are configured and available.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.